-Efforts will be made that physical activity not be assigned to students on a regular basis as a consequence of poor behavior or punishment for any reason.
+Efforts will be made that physical activity not be assigned to students regularly as a consequence of poor behavior or punishment for any reason.
 This does not include participation on sports teams that have specific academic requirements.

 St. Mary's School will ensure that its grounds and facilities are safe and that equipment is available to students to be active.
 St. Mary's School will conduct necessary inspections and repairs.